-35. In September 2022, the Director General submitted an extensive report to the Board of Governors and General Conference entitled Application of Safeguards in the Democratic People's Republic of Korea (GOV/2022/40-GC(66)/16), which included new information since the Director General's report of August 2021 (GOV/2021/40-GC(65)/22) and provided a detailed overview of the DPRK's nuclear programme since the Director General's extensive report of September 2011 (GOV/2011/53-GC(55)/24).
+42. In August 2023, the Director General submitted a report to the Board of Governors and General Conference entitled Application of Safeguards in the Democratic People's Republic of Korea (GOV/2023/41-GC(67)/20), which included new information since the Director General's report of September 2022 (GOV/2022/40-GC(66)/16).
+In December 2023, the Director General issued a Statement on Recent Developments in the DPRK's Nuclear Programme.